Cosmological gravitational particle production and its implications for cosmological relics: Introduction

-Although there has been a lot of recent work on CGPP, it is a phenomenon that has yet to be fully exploited, so we present this review to provide a summary of key results, both classic and recent, and to present a top-to-bottom overview of how the CGPP calculation is performed, so as to provide the reader with the tools they need to exploit the results of CGPP for new applications in cosmology.
+Although there has been much recent work on CGPP, which we summarize in \sref{sec:Recent}, it is a phenomenon that has yet to be fully exploited, so we present this review to provide a summary of key results, both classic and recent, and to present a top-to-bottom overview of how the CGPP calculation is performed, so as to provide interested readers with the tools that they need to exploit the results of CGPP for new applications in cosmology.

-The input to CGPP is inflation, quantum field theory, general relativity, and the properties of the spectator particle.
+The input to CGPP is inflation (or an alternative cosmological history), quantum field theory, general relativity, and the properties of the spectator particle.
 The output of CGPP includes the generation of primordial temperature fluctuation, primordial gravitational waves, a possible arena for baryogenesis, a probe of BSM physics, the origin of dark matter and particles in a hidden sector, and CMB isocurvature fluctuations.
 The CGPP input and output are illustrated in \fref{fig:bubbles}.

-The remainder of the article is outlined as follows. \Sref{sec:History} contains a short summary of CGPP's long history.
+The remainder of the review is outlined as follows. \Sref{sec:History} contains a short summary of CGPP's long history.
 In \sref{sec:Theory} we establish the theoretical framework for CGPP using scalar field theory to develop the extension of quantum field theory (QFT) to curved spacetime.
-Following that, after reviewing some salient features of inflationary cosmology, in \sref{sec:Scalar} we present numerical results and analytic approximations for CGPP of spin-0 particles. \Sref{sec:Spin} contains a discussion of CGPP for particles with non-zero spin.
-Then, in \sref{sec:Recent} we review some recent work involving CGPP for the production of cosmological relics and observational signatures. \Aref{app:general_relativity} contains a brief refresher on GR, including the frame-field formalism needed for CGPP of fermions, and establishes the sign choices employed in the main body of the paper.
+Following that, after reviewing some salient features of inflationary cosmology, in \sref{sec:Scalar} we present numerical results and analytic approximations for CGPP of spin-$0$ particles. \Sref{sec:Spin} contains a discussion of CGPP for particles with nonzero spin.
+In \sref{sec:Recent} we review some recent work involving CGPP for the production of cosmological relics and observational signatures. \Aref{app:general_relativity} contains a refresher on general relativity (GR), including the frame-field formalism needed for CGPP of fermions, and establishes the sign choices employed in the body of the review.
 In \aref{app:FLRW_spacetime} we summarize key results for Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) spacetimes.
 In \aref{app:dS_spacetime} we present the solutions to the mode equation in de Sitter space.
 Finally, \aref{app:jwkb_method} reviews the Jeffreys-Wentzel-Kramers-Brillouin (JWKB) method for solving wave equations of the form encountered in CGPP calculations.